-Lastly, the Department allocates .5 percent of RLIS funds to the Bureau of Indian Education of the Department of the Interior and an equal amount to the Outlying Areas.
+Lastly, the Department allocates one half of 1 percent of RLIS funds to the Bureau of Indian Education of the Department of the Interior and an equal amount to the Outlying Areas.

 Fiscal year (dollars in thousands)

-2013 \$169,840

-2014 169,840
+2014 \$169,840

 2015 169,840

 2016 175,840

 2017 175,840

-For fiscal year 2018, the Administration is requesting \$175.5 million for REAP, the same as the fiscal year 2017 annualized Continuing Resolution level.
-The Department of Education Appropriations Act, 2017, provided \$175.8 million for this program.
+2018 174.646

+The Administration requests \$175.8 million for fiscal year 2019 for REAP, an increase of \$1.2 million from the 2018 annualized Continuing Resolution level, to restore funding to the fiscal year 2017 level.
 The request includes appropriations language that overrides the authorized funding level for this program.
-The requested level would provide an average LEA award of approximately \$21,000 under SRSA and an average LEA subgrant of approximately \$43,000 under RLIS.
+At the requested level, the program would support an average LEAs award of approximately \$23,000 under SRSA and an average LEA subgrant of approximately \$33,000 under RLIS.

-The Administration supports ongoing funding for REAP because rural LEAs continue to face significant obstacles in ensuring that all students meet challenging State academic standards and graduate high school ready for college or careers, consistent with the requirements of the ESEA.
-Based on 2014 data from the National Center for Education Statistics (NCES), 28 percent of the Nation's public schools were located in rural areas, with 18 percent of all public school students enrolled at these schools.
+The 2019 request for REAP recognizes the significant obstacles faced by rural LEAs in ensuring that all students meet challenging State academic standards and graduate high school ready for college or careers, consistent with the ESEA.
+Based on 2015 data from the National Center for Education Statistics, 28 percent of the Nation's public schools were located in rural areas, with 19 percent of all public school students enrolled at these schools.
 The small size and remoteness of many rural schools and LEAs creates a different set of challenges from those of urban schools and LEAs.
 For example, rural schools and LEAs generally do not benefit from economies of scale and, thus, can face greater per-pupil costs in areas such as staffing or transportation.
 Rural LEAs often are not able to offer their students the same level of access to advanced coursework as other LEAs.
-In 2009, just 32 percent of students graduating high school in rural areas had earned credits in dual credit.
-Advanced Placement, or International Baccalaureate courses. compared to 48 percent of city and 44 percent of suburban high school graduates.
+In 2009, just 32 percent of students graduating high school in rural areas had earned credits in dual credit, Advanced Placement, or International Baccalaureate courses, compared to 48 percent of city and 44 percent of suburban high school graduates.
 In addition, because of size and location, many small, rural LEAs have faced difficulty in recruiting and retaining effective teachers.
-REAP funds can provide rural LEAs with critical additional resources to help meet each of these challenges.
+REAP funds provide rural LEAs with critical additional resources that can be used to help meet such challenges.

-Rural LEAs also frequently receive allocations under the Department's formula grant programs that are too small to allow the LEA to effectively address the purposes for which the funds are appropriated.
-Recognizing that rural LEAs frequently receive small allocations from Federal formula grants, the AFUA gives SRSA-eligible LEAs the flexibility to make more effective use of their small Federal formula allocations.
-An estimated 43 percent of eligible LEAs notified their respective States of their intention to take advantage of this authority in school year 2014-15.
+Rural LEAs also frequently receive allocations under the Department's other formula grant programs that are too small to allow the LEA to effectively address the purposes for which the funds are appropriated.
+Recognizing that rural LEAs frequently receive small allocations from Federal formula grants, the alternative fund use authority gives SRSA-eligible LEAs the flexibility to make more effective use of their small Federal formula allocations.
+An estimated 44 percent of eligible LEAs notified their respective States of their intention to take advantage of this authority in school year 2015-16.
 Yet even when the eligible LEAs consolidate their allocations under these programs, some do not have enough money to address the other statutory objectives in a meaningful manner.
-REAP funds supplement these small formula grant allocations under other ESEA programs and assist rural LEAs in financing and implementing approaches to meeting ESEA requirements and addressing the other challenges they face.
+REAP funds supplement these small formula grant allocations under other ESEA programs and assist rural LEAs in meeting ESEA requirements and addressing the other challenges they face in improving educational outcomes for all students.

-Output Measures Small, rural school achievement 2016 2017 Appropriation 2018 Total funding \$87,920 \$87,920 \$87,753 Number of LEAs receiving grants 4,249 4,249 4,249 Average LEA grant Average award per student (whole \$) \$21 \$78 \$21 \$78 \$21 \$78 Range of awards to LEAs 0-\$60 0-\$60 0-\$60
+Output Measures 2017 2018 2019

+Small, rural school achievement

+Total funding \$87,920 \$87,323 \$87,920

+Number of LEAs receiving grants 3,878 3,878 3,878

+Average LEA grant Average award per student (whole \$) \$23 \$85 \$23 \$84 \$23 \$85

+Range of awards to LEAs 0-\$52 0-\$52 0-\$52